jacobdarvin/mv_cart/README.md

 })
 ```

-Then run
+## Run server

 ```sh
 mix phx.server
 ```

-This will run a live server on localhost:4000.
+This will run a phoenix server on http://localhost:4000

+### Run the frontend

 After this run the front end: https://github.com/jacobdarvin/mv-cart